 At Meo, in order to create high integrity formulas, we work with Jimm Harrison, a leading expert who has 30+ years of experience in the essential oil industry.

-As uncompromising connoisseurs, Jimm and Kurt are renowned worldwide for their essential oil expertise.
-They travel the globe to source directly from small, independently-owned, artisanal essential oil producers.
-Both of them are highly respected authors, teachers, and speakers in the essential oil world.
+As an uncompromising connoisseur, Jimm is renowned worldwide his essential oil expertise.
+He travels throughout the world to source directly from small, independently-owned, artisanal essential oil producers.

 I've been grateful for the opportunity to learn directly from Jimm Harrison, in his classes and through his consulting for our company.
 I've debunked 10 pervasive essential oil myths thanks to Jimm's education.
 All oil users, from newbies to experts, should know the truth about the following myths.

 1. “X Brand” is the best brand of oil

 A best brand does not exist, because determining the best oil is subjective.
 An oil can be pure but, due to industrial processing, it is a “flat” oil, comparable to a flat wine.
 As with almost any artisanal good, producing it in mass amounts diminishes its artisanal qualities.

 But the preference of artistry over quantity is also a subjective opinion, which is why there isn’t one best brand.

 If you are looking for an essential oil fragrance for every item in your house, from your dryer balls to your homemade bath bombs, you’re likely looking for affordability… not layered notes of fragrance from a wildcrafted oil hand-distilled by a small group of monastics in Greece.
 At Meo Energetics, we are looking for the unique fragrance, energetic, and synergistic qualities present in that wildcrafted oil hand-distilled by that small group of monastics in Greece.

 Below is what a hand-distillery looks like.
 This is eucalyptus in Corsica, ready to be put into the still.